 One of the most important PPC campaign factors is keyword research – listing the best keywords to bid on which are most likely to encourage clicks and conversions.
 In other words, keywords are what marketers use to define where their ads should appear.
 Before you start, make sure you undertake detailed keyword research.
-This is completed mainly about to understand your client and predict which terms / phrases i.e. keywords, users will be using when searching.
+This is completed mainly to understand your client and predict which terms/phrases i.e. keywords, users will be using when searching.

-It’s no surprise that Pay per click advertising be it through Facebook, Google, Bing or even Twitter promoted tweets, is one of the essential digital marketing mediums, enabling small businesses to reach their potential customers in a short period of time and effectively promote their products or services.
+It’s no surprise that Pay per click advertising is it through Facebook, Google, Bing or even Twitter-promoted tweets, is one of the essential digital marketing mediums, enabling small businesses to reach their potential customers in a short period of time and effectively promote their products or services.

 In this article, you’ll learn a set of methodologies to help you acquire, define, and organize your PPC keywords to have targeted and more effective PPC campaigns.
 Let’s dive in.

 Begin by scanning your landing page and gathering relevant keywords from the content.
 There should be enough material to put together a fairly effective list of keywords that relate to your products or services.
 Keywords can be broadly organized into the following groups:

 - Brand keywords – include your brand name and trademarked terms.
 Usually, they have low costs, pretty high-quality scores, and are high in CTR.

 - Generic keywords – relate to products or services your company provides.
 Those high-intent terms are actually used by users who are closest to the “bottom of the funnel” and most likely to buy.

 - Related keywords – don’t directly relate to what you’re selling, but that users who want your products or services may be searching for.
 There is a chance to increase the conversion rate on broad keywords through retargeting strategies.

 - Competitor keywords – the brand names of competitors who are providing similar products and services to yours.
 This allows you to get your brand and offerings in front of people who are searching for your competitors’ products or services.